 DM AND HF

 Elderly subjects with diabetes have a high incidence of HF compared to those without diabetes (39% vs 23%), and those without HF at baseline have a relative risk of 1.3 for developing HF after 43 mo of observation[89].
 Diabetes increases the prevalence of HF by threefold in patients less than 75 years of age and by twofold in patients more than 75 years of age[90].
 The prevalence of HF in subjects with diabetes is 12%-57%, whereas the prevalence of diabetes in subjects with HF is 4.3%-28%[90].
 Moreover, HF including HFpEF and HF with reduced ejection fraction (HFrEF) often coexist with T2DM in nearly 30%-40% of cases, with the HFpEF being commoner than HFrEF[90,91].
 Both T1DM and T2DM are associated with increased risk for HF in women compared to men, with T1DM associated with 47% greater risk and T2DM associate with 9% greater risk[92].
 Hyperglycaemia in patients with DM promotes the development of HF.
 Each 1% increment in HbA1c is associated with a 30% increase in HF in patients with T1DM and 8% increase in HF in patients with T2DM[93,94].
-HF in subjects with diabetes is associated with increased rates of hospitalisation, cardiovascular mortality, and all-cause mortality, with the greatest risk for patients with HFpEF compared to patients with HFrEF[95,96].
+HF in subjects with diabetes is associated with increased rates of hospitalisation, cardiovascular mortality, and all-cause mortality, with the greatest risk for patients with HFpEF, compared to patients with HFrEF[95,96].

 Pathophysiology HF in DM